-Comment The Tithe and OS 1st edition maps show four irregular features in a field east of the site lies outside the study area.
+Comment The Tithe and OS 1st edition maps show four irregular features in a field east of the survey revealed no extant marl pits within this field.

 A5083; these are now infilled.
 These were probably remnants of marl pits, which were used for the extraction of clay that was then used on fields as a form of fertiliser.
-The
+Field